 People do not seem to understand how you always come up with fresh and unique ideas.
 You love telling stories.
 You’re more excited about your art making people happy than making money.
 You feel a certain pain giving away your art pieces.

-You love collecting things.
+You love collecting beautiful stationery.

 Things of any kind.

 You’re an adventurous person who loves to dream BIG.